phukhanhnguyen1997/firebase-messaging/README.md

 # firebase-messaging
 Using firebase to send asynchronous message from server to client

-This repository include slides of Firebase presentation, source code for BE and FE for Tech talk.
+This repository include slides of Firebase presentation, source code for BE and FE for Tech talk at Saigon Technology.

 ## 1. Install packages
 Go to `firebase-cloud-messaging-nodejs` and run `npm install` to install needed packages for server.